Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Generalized 6G Real-time Communication

 We can then move to the Level C problem by introducing the possibility of control, i.e., of changing the environment to achieve a specific goal \cite{Tung;JSAC:21}.
-Note that the environment is subject to natural evolution according to the physical time, such that the timing requirements depend on the speed of the process relative to the \gls{aoi}, as already stated in the description of pragmatic communication.
+Note that the environment is subject to natural evolution within the physical time, such that the timing requirements depend on the speed of the process relative to the \gls{aoi}, as already indicated for pragmatic communication.
 In this case, the definition of \gls{voi} can be adapted to consider the performance of the controller instead of the accuracy of the estimator.
-Unless the control task is simply to track the input signal, the \emph{pragmatic} \gls{voi} is always different from the \emph{semantic} \gls{voi}, as it considers both the content of a sensory observation and its effect on control There are three possible cases: \emph{(1)} The update has a low semantic value and does not significantly affect the receiver's estimate of the environment.
-It can be subject to a lossy compression with a limited loss in terms of performance, or even discarded entirely; \emph{(2)} The update has a high semantic value, but it has a low pragmatic value: the change in the receiver's estimate leads to taking the same action, or another action with the same control performance.
-Even though a semantic scheduler and compressor would consider this type of update highly important, its relevance to the Level C problem is limited; \emph{(3)} The update significantly affects the receiver's choices, and receiving it would lead to greatly improved control performance; hence, the update has a high pragmatic \gls{voi}, and should be transmitted with a high priority.
+Unless the control task is simply to track the input signal, the \emph{pragmatic} \gls{voi} is always different from the \emph{semantic} \gls{voi}, as it considers both the content of a sensory observation and its effect on control.
+There are three possible cases: \emph{(1)} The update has a low semantic value and does not significantly affect the receiver's estimate of the environment.
+It can be subject to lossy compression with a limited loss in terms of performance, or even discarded entirely; \emph{(2)} The update has a high semantic value, but it has a low pragmatic value: the change in the receiver's estimate leads to taking the same action, or another action with the same control performance.
+Thus, a semantic scheduler and compressor would consider this type of update highly important, while it has low relevance to the Level C problem; \emph{(3)} The update significantly affects the receiver's choices, and receiving it would lead to greatly improved control performance; hence, the update has a high pragmatic \gls{voi}, and should be transmitted with a high priority.

 The equivalences between \gls{aoi}, semantic \gls{voi}, and pragmatic \gls{voi}, which are Level A, B, and C metrics, respectively, are listed in Table~\ref{tab:equivalences_voi}.
 However, timing metrics such as \gls{aoi} can still be extremely useful as a first approximation of higher-level metrics: in most scenarios, sharp variations are relatively rare, and can be treated as anomalies in a relatively simple weighted \gls{aoi} minimization problem.